 Time series data of in situ measured conductivity and temperature, and derived salinity, for the HI field test were plotted against corresponding results from the laboratory analyzed reference samples and reference temperature logger (Fig. 19).
-The rate and amount of biofouling was much less at this site, but instrument performance still declined after approximately 3 weeks.
-The relative accuracy of the in situ measurements were depicted as numerical differences from the reference values and plotted over time, but the data were truncated by scale as comparisons became meaningless.
-(Fig. 20).
-The initial offset of instrument measured salinity for the first week was -0.054 psu compared to reference salinity.
-Again, the temperature sensor response was stable throughout the entire deployment, with an average offset of -0.0015 °C. Comparison of instrument accuracy and precision measured during pre- and post-deployment exposure tests were quite consistent showing the same -0.05 psu before and after deployment (Fig 21).
+The relative accuracy of the in situ measurements were depicted as numerical differences from the reference values and plotted over time (Fig. 20).
+Biofouling at this test site was much less intense and the instrument performed fairly consistently throughout the deployment with an average offset of 0.3793 psu, - 0.4304 mS/cm, and 0.0077 °C. Comparison of instrument accuracy and precision measured during pre- and post-deployment exposure tests, showed an increase in the amount of offset for measured salinity from approximately 0.35 to 0.75 psu (Fig 21).
 It is not possible to determine whether this increase is from instrument drift or from incomplete cleaning of the conductivity cell.
 The fact that the post-test offset is greater than what was observed in the field near the end of the deployment suggests that bubble entrainment may also be a factor.
 The amount of fouling that development on the instrument is shown in figure 22 and the rate of fouling was documented with a time-series of photographs showing the accumulation on PVC tiles (Fig. 23).